CLOUD NATIVE, KUBERNETES, GITOPS

-Cloud-native workflow, GitOps, and Kubernetes
+Cloud Native Workflows, GitOps, and Kubernetes

-(The actual biggest change when adopting Kubernetes)
+The biggest change when adopting Kubernetes

 Much of the discussion about Kubernetes and microservices focuses on the changes in architecture: gRPC vs HTTP, service mesh (or not), observability, and so on.
 The official CNCF Cloud-Native definition echoes this bias:

 Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.